From Mike Masek, M. Ed., director of The Forager’s Path School of Botanical Studies:

 • US Armed Forces and NATO Allies

-• 15+ years as a lead instructor in modern survival and outdoor skills at the Ancient Pathways school located near Flagstaff and Colorado.
+• 15+ years as a lead instructor in modern survival and outdoor skills at the Ancient Pathways school offering courses near Flagstaff and in Colorado.

 • 20 years experience as a wilderness and backpacking guide throughout the Southwest and Four Corners region